mpsamuels/anova_control/README.md

 If using Home Assistant, cloning this repo into the \config\scripts folder is recommended or copy anova_control.py to  \config\scripts\anova_control\anova_control.py.

 ## Script usage
-anova_control.py requires the following arguments:
+anova_control.py requires the following arguments to run:

 -o/--output [r/j/raw/json] Set whether the output is in raw text string or JSON format.
 JSON is recommended for Home Assistant integration

--i/--id/--cooker_id [Anova Device ID] -u/--username/-e/--email [email address used to login to anovaculinary.io account] -p/--password [password used to login to anovaculinary.io account]
+-i/--id/--cooker_id [Anova Device ID]

+-u/--username/-e/--email [email address used to login to anovaculinary.io account]

+-p/--password [password used to login to anovaculinary.io account]